 How it works: in the animal world, if another male is marking the territory, this means he is ready to defend it with a fight.
 Human pee can deter and will put off badgers as they are very territorial.
 Dilute it with water in a 1:4 ratio and use a sprayer or a water can to apply.
 This way it will smell less and it will still serve the purpose.

 Bear in mind: This method requires a male member of the family to offer his service.
-Consistency is also needed as the effect will eventually fade away (in about a week).
+Consistency is also needed as the effect will eventually fade away (in about 5 to 7 days).
 Some of your neighbours might find this repellent rather repulsive so be discreet about it.

 2. Scatter finely chopped bonney peppers